wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 Swagger UI
 ==========

-In this article, we will use the Swagger Web UI, a small web application available in every XiVO installation since XiVO 15.10.
+In this article, we will use the Swagger Web UI, a small web application available in every Wazo installation since XiVO 15.10.

-In your browser, go to ``http://<xivo>/api``.
+In your browser, go to ``http://<wazo>/api``.
 You should see:

 * a list of available APIs
 * input boxes on the top, we will ignore those for now

-The list of available APIs reflects the different modules of XiVO.
+The list of available APIs reflects the different modules of Wazo.
 Each module is a Python process that serves its own REST API.
 We will concentrate on two of them:

 * xivo-auth